 Apartment hunting can be exhausting, and you might have the urge to ignore obvious indicators the neighborhood is sketchy or unsafe.
 Keep your eyes peeled for red flags, because you might regret it down the road if you don't.
 If surrounding apartment complexes are poorly maintained, the streets are cluttered with litter, or if there are shady characters loitering about, trust your gut and walk away.
 There are plenty of visual clues that can tell you whether a neighborhood is dangerous.

 Scour newspaper clippings, ask people familiar with the area, and check with your leasing agent for upcoming projects in your prospective neighborhood.
-New businesses, restaurants, venues and entertainment establishments will bring construction to a neighborhood.
-It may be nice once all is said and done, but you may have to live with detours, noise and other inconveniences in the mean time.
+New businesses, restaurants, venues and entertainment establishments will bring construction to a neighborhood, during which it may become very loud.
+It might be nice once all is said and done, but you'll have to live with detours, noise and other inconveniences in the mean time.

 Taking these three tips into consideration will assist you in making a well informed decision while apartment hunting.
 Always listen to your inner voice, even if a neighborhood passes the above-mentioned tests with flying colors.
 If you have a bad feeling about an area, there’s probably a reason.
 Just continue apartment hunting until you find the ideal apartment and neighborhood for you.